Aortic valve area calculation: The continuity equation

 The weakest aspect of this calculation is the variability in measurement of LVOT area, because it involves squaring the LVOT dimension.
 Therefore, it is crucial for the sonographer to take great care in measuring the LVOT diameter.

-The measurement using echocardiogram may be inaccurate in cases of Aortic subvalvular stenosis, because there is not a uniform diameter, as assumed during echocardiogram.
-The viewpoint of the echocardiogram may distort the true diameter of the LVOT in some patients.
+Inaccuracies in using the continuity equation to calculate aortic valve area may arise when there is an error in measurement of the LVOT diameter.
+This is sometimes difficult to measure depending on the sonographic view and anatomy.
+If measured incorrectly, the effect on aortic valve area is amplified because the radius of the LVOT is squared.
+Additionally, estimation of aortic valve area and stenosis may be inaccurate in cases of subvalvular and supravalvular stenosis.

 For verification purposes of the obtained valve area using echocardiogram and doppler measures, especially if the obtained valve area is in the range requiring surgery and cardiac output is low, the Gold standard of left heart catheterization for true hemodynamics should be obtained for validation using the Gorlin formula, so patient does not go for unneeded surgery.

 The Gorlin equation

 The Gorlin equation states that the aortic valve area is equal to the flow through the aortic valve during ventricular systole divided by the systolic pressure gradient across the valve times a constant.
 The flow across the aortic valve is calculated by taking the cardiac output (measured in liters per minute) and dividing it by the heart rate (to give output per cardiac cycle) and then dividing it by the systolic ejection period measured in seconds per beat (to give flow per ventricular contraction).

 The Gorlin equation is related to flow across the valve.
 Because of this, the valve area may be erroneously calculated as stenotic if the flow across the valve is low (i.e. if the cardiac output is low).
 The measurement of the true gradient is accomplished by temporarily increasing the cardiac output by the infusion of positive inotropic agents, such as dobutamine.